MI-AFP/tutorials/tutorials/06_io-test-doc.md

     }
 ```

-For more information about using Haddock and writing the documentation of source code in Haskell check http://haskell-haddock.readthedocs.io/en/latest/index.html or https://www.haskell.org/haddock/doc/html/ (examples above are from this documentation).
+For more information about using Haddock and writing the documentation of source code in Haskell check http://haskell-haddock.readthedocs.io/en/latest/index.html or https://www.haskell.org/haddock/doc/html/ (the examples above are from this documentation).

-For building the documentation within *stack project*, you can use `stack haddock` command.
-Then you have to locate generated documentation and open `index.html` file.
+For building the documentation within a *stack project*, you can use `stack haddock` command, which generates `index.html` file.

-## Publish project
+## Publish your project

-If you think that other people might be interested in your project and want to use it standalone or as part of their project (as a dependency), you can publish your project on GitHub and also on Hackage!
-Stack will help you to make nice projects and then just follow:
+If you think that other people might be interested in your project and want to use it standalone or as part of their project (as a dependency), you can publish your project on GitHub and also on Hackage:

 * [GitHub - create a repo](https://help.github.com/articles/create-a-repo/)
 * [Hackage - upload](https://hackage.haskell.org/upload)